 Private Equity Portugal: What is a Private Equity Fund?

-So, first things first, what is a private equity fund (PE Fund)?
-They are private closed-end funds, meaning that their capital is not listed on a public exchange.
-Investors, high net-worth individuals, and various institutions can invest directly into this category of alternative investment funds and get equity ownership in firms through the funds’ shares.
+Private equity funds are private closed-end funds, meaning that their capital is not listed on a public exchange.
+Investors, high-net-worth individuals, and various institutions can invest directly in this category of alternative investment funds and acquire equity ownership in firms through the funds’ shares.

 When the PE fund reaches a certain level of commitment (the target), it is normally closed to additional investments.
 When you are seeking the best PE fund in Portugal, it’s important to consider the following factors: